‘The Walking Dead’: Sonequa Martin-Green Talks Sasha’s Sacrifice, Scavengers, And Negan

 “I try to maintain a perspective as an audience member as much as I can in addition to my perspective as Sasha in the story.
 As an audience member, I was extremely surprised.
 I was shocked and mortified, but as Sasha, I have learned to be very watchful of new people, and I’ve learned to do that in a positive way.
 I used to do it in a negative way, but now I do it in a way that’s positive for the people around me.
 As Sasha, I’m extremely disappointed because it’s such a betrayal, but I’m not as shocked as Sonequa was.”

 As fans recall on the Season 7 finale of The Walking Dead, Sasha Williams broke into the Sanctuary.
 Rosita Espinosa (Christian Serratos) planned on killing Negan, but Sasha went ahead of her, telling Rosita that it was not her time to die.
 She was caught and after being held in the same cell that Daryl Dixon (Norman Reedus) was a prisoner in, Negan wanted Sasha to join the Saviors.
 The actress explained the storyline and discussed why she thinks he saw Sasha as a possible recruit.
-The TWD actress didn’t know exactly, but suspected it might have something to do with her not having anything to lose.
+The TWD actress didn’t know exactly but suspected it might have something to do with her not having anything to lose.
 She also said that deep down, perhaps it was how her loyalty came through when she said, “just one of us.”

 I'll sneak and eat the Game of Thrones pizza any day with you my friend.
 Happy Birthday @gnicotero ????❤ #weweresohungry #itwasworthit #weridetogetherweeatslicestogether #Repost @iamkenricgreen ・・・ Caught red handed, haha. #GOTpizza